Charge fluctuations above $T_\mathrm{CDW}$ revealed by glasslike thermal transport in kagome metals $A$V$_3$Sb$_5$ ($A$ = K, Rb, Cs): Results and Discussion

 \section{Results and Discussion}

 Figure \ref{fig1} presents the specific heat ($C_\mathrm{p}$) results of typical $A$V$_3$Sb$_5$ samples.
-The CDW transitions are evidenced by anomalies in $C_\mathrm{p}$ appearing at $T_\mathrm{CDW}=$75, 101, 92 K for KV$_3$Sb$_5$, RbV$_3$Sb$_5$ and CsV$_3$Sb$_5$, respectively, agreeing well with other reports \cite{Ortiz2019,Ortiz2020,Ortiz2021,Yin2021}.
+The CDW transitions are evidenced by anomalies in $C_\mathrm{p}$ appearing at $T_\mathrm{CDW}$ = 75, 101, 92 K for KV$_3$Sb$_5$, RbV$_3$Sb$_5$ and CsV$_3$Sb$_5$, respectively, agreeing well with other reports \cite{Ortiz2019,Ortiz2020,Ortiz2021,Yin2021}.
 The superconducting transition is also seen in CsV$_3$Sb$_5$ at $T_\mathrm{c}=$2.5 K [see the inset of Fig. \ref{fig1}(c)].
-Application of an out-of-plane magnetic field of 9 T has negligible impacts on the normal sate specific heat, in accordance with the non-magnetic nature of $A$V$_3$Sb$_5$.
+Application of an out-of-plane magnetic field of 9 T has negligible impacts on the normal state specific heat, in accordance with the non-magnetic nature of $A$V$_3$Sb$_5$.
 For non-magnetic metals, the total specific heat ($C_\mathrm{p}$) consists of electronic ($C_\mathrm{e}$) and lattice ($C_\mathrm{ph}$) contributions.
-At low temperatures, the total specific heat can be described as $C_\mathrm{p}(T)=\gamma T+\beta T^3$ with $C_\mathrm{e}=\gamma T$ and $C_\mathrm{ph}=\beta T^3$.
-Here, $\gamma$ is the Sommerfeld coefficient and $\beta=12\pi^4NR/5\Theta_\mathrm{D}^3$ with $N$, $R$, $\Theta_\mathrm{D}$ representing the number of atoms per unit cell, the ideal gas constant and the Debye temperature, respectively.
-As shown in the insets of Figs. \ref{fig1}(a-c), the $C_\mathrm{p}/T$ scales linearly with $T^2$ at low temperatures for all three compounds.
+At low temperatures, the total specific heat can be described as $C_\mathrm{p}(T)=\gamma T+\beta T^{3}$ with $C_\mathrm{e}=\gamma T$ and $C_\mathrm{ph}=\beta T^3$.
+Here, $\gamma$ is the Sommerfeld coefficient and $\beta$ = 12$\pi ^\mathrm{4}NR/5\Theta_\mathrm{D}^{3}$ with $N$, $R$, $\Theta_\mathrm{D}$ representing the number of atoms per unit cell, the ideal gas constant and the Debye temperature, respectively.
+As shown in the insets of Figs. \ref{fig1}(a-c), the $C_\mathrm{p}/T$ scales linearly with $T^\mathrm{2}$ at low temperatures for all three compounds.
 The Sommerfeld coefficients and Debye temperatures of $A$V$_3$Sb$_5$ can be extracted accordingly.
-The results are presented in Table \ref{parameter_of_specific_heat}, agreeing quantitatively with earlier experimental and theoretical studies \cite{Tan2021,Yin2021}.
-At higher temperatures, $C_\mathrm{ph}(T)$ deviates from the simple $T^3$ temperature dependence.
-We use the Debye-Einstein scenario to approximate $C_\mathrm{ph}$:
+The obtained results are presented in Table \ref{parameter_of_specific_heat}, agreeing quantitatively with earlier experimental and theoretical studies \cite{Ortiz2021,Yin2021,Tan2021}.
+Note that the Sommerfeld coefficient of $\sim$ 20 mJ mol$^{-1}$ K$^{-2}$ is relatively large compared to typical metals.
+The Sommerfeld coefficient is directly related to the density of states (DOS) at the Fermi level \cite{gopal1966specific}.
+In $A$V$_3$Sb$_5$, van Hove singularities appear near the Fermi level, leading to enhanced DOS \cite{Tan2021}.
+In addition, DOS can be further enhanced by electron-phonon coupling \cite{tari2003specific}.
+Another possibility of enhanced Sommerfeld coefficient could be correlation effects associated with kagome lattice.
+However, electron correlations in $A$V$_3$Sb$_5$ are weak considering the nice agreement between calculated and measured band structures \cite{Zhao2021corelation}.
+We also note that the Debye temperature does not change systematically among the $A$V$_3$Sb$_5$ series.
+Normally, the Debye temperature deceases with increasing atomic mass for isostructural compounds.
+Deviations from this simple expectation are not uncommon \cite{Toher_debye}, and even appear in simple elemental solids \cite{kittel1996-116}.
+In fact, the Debye temperature is related to the ratio between bulk modulus ($B_S$) and atomic mass ($M$) via $\Theta_\mathrm{D}\propto(B_S/M)^{1/2}$ \cite{Toher_debye}.
+Non-monotonic variations of $B_S/M$ can thus lead to non-systematic changes in $\Theta_\mathrm{D}$ among isostructural materials.